U L T I M A T E L O O N S

 Instructors | Jess Findlay and Connor Stefanison

 Join myself and Connor Stefanison in the heart of British Columbia, for an exciting five days of nature photography!
-Using low, stable boats, we'll explore arguably the province's best lake for photographing Common Loons.
-Many approachable breeding pairs call this place home each spring and summer.
-Along with photographing loons and their adorable chicks, we'll also spend time with the lake's multiple pairs of Red-necked Grebes and Bonaparte's Gulls.
-The action isn't limited to our time on the water - more Red Foxes live here than in any other part of British Columbia.
-Uniquely coloured "cross foxes" are commonly seen and can be photographed at natural den sites.
-We will have the opportunity to photograph the world's largest owl - the Great Grey Owl - which breeds in the area.
+Using low, stable boats, we'll explore a beautiful lake to photograph its amazing assortment of birds.
+The highlight species is the regal Common Loon.
+Many approachable pairs return to this lake each spring and summer to nest and raise chicks.
+We'll spend calm mornings and evenings out on the water, photographing these gorgeous birds as they shuttle aquatic insects and small fish to their growing young who will often ride atop their parents' backs.
+Along with photographing the loons and their adorable chicks, we'll also spend time with the lake's multiple pairs of Red-necked Grebes and Bonaparte's Gulls.
+The action isn't limited to our time on the water - Red Foxes of the unique "cross fox" morph are numerous in the area.
+We will also have the opportunity to photograph the world's largest owl - the Great Grey Owl - which breeds in the area.
+Past groups have had the wonderful experience of photographing Great Grey Owl chicks at the nest grove, as parents deliver rodents and rabbits!
 Warblers, flycatchers, bluebirds, tanagers, vireos, woodpeckers and so many more also make use of countless acres of intact mixed forest adjacent to the lake.
-Exploring ponds and marshes, we'll enjoy close encounters with two of the most beautiful waterbirds in North America: Ruddy Duck and Eared Grebe.
+Exploring ponds and marshes, we'll enjoy close encounters with some of the most beautiful waterbirds in North America: displaying Ruddy Ducks, Horned and Eared Grebe.
+This area is truly a photographer's paradise!

 Why choose us?

-Collectively, we have more than 15 years of experience photographing nature.
-Both of our backgrounds in biology have lead to an indepth understanding of the subjects in which we photograph.
+Collectively, we have over 20 years of experience photographing wildlife.
+Both of our backgrounds in biology have lead to an in-depth understanding of the subjects in which we photograph.
 Growing up in British Columbia, we have travelled extensively here over the course of several years for the purpose of nature photography.
 Our local knowledge proves invaluable in locating the area's wildlife and being in the right place at the right time.

 Connor has lead private tours and group workshops throughout British Columbia.
 I guide nature